Mukherjee Lab UCSF

 Puspangana Singh, PHD

 I was born in Guwahati (India) and I grew up in Varanasi (India).
-I grew up in a family full of English lit. professors, and as a kid, I was fascinated with Wordsworth’s and Shelley’s poetry.
-My interest in science began because of the scientific imagery used in Shelley’s poems.
-Much to the disappointment of my family, I decided to break the family tradition of pursuing English literature and decided to pursue a bachelor's degree in Microbiology in Gargi College, University of Delhi.
-I then moved to pursue my masters in Banaras Hindu University (BHU).
-During my master’s dissertation, I contributed to unravelling the puzzle of why higher eukaryotes (animalia) require an addition deacylase along with D-aminoacyl tRNA deacylase (DTD) in order to maintain translational fidelity.
+I have a bachelor's degree in Microbiology from Gargi College, University of Delhi.
 I pursued my PhD in Indian Institute of Technology, Kanpur (IIT-Kanpur), where I worked on elucidating the entry and fusion dynamics of the spike glycoprotein of SARS-CoV-2.
 In Mukherjee lab, I am attempting to explore the local protein synthesis machinery of the Legionella-containing vacuoles (LCVs).
 I have varied interests outside of the lab, and I am always up for a good hike or a long walk.
-I love to design and make new clothes.
-I also like to read a lot of Victorian-era literature.
-I have recently developed new-found interests in watching anime, wine tasting, and cooking.
+I love to design and make new clothes, read a lot of Victorian-era literature, watch anime and cook.

 SARADINDU SAHA, Phd